AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/project-setup.md

 ## Troubleshooting

 If you are having issues generating the project using the AEM Project Archetype see the list of [known issues](https://github.com/adobe/aem-project-archetype#known-issues) and list of open [issues](https://github.com/adobe/aem-project-archetype/issues).

+## Congratulations again! {#congratulations-bonus}

+Congratulations, on going through the bonus material.

+### Next Steps {#next-steps-bonus}

+Understand the underlying technology of an Adobe Experience Manager (AEM) Sites Component through a simple `HelloWorld` example with the [Component Basics](component-basics.md) tutorial.